 Public transport in Bangkok

-A popular mode of transportation among expats in Bangkok is the Sky Train (BTS).
+A popular mode of transportation among expats in Bangkok is the BTS Skytrain.
 This elevated train system navigates the main business, entertainment and hospitality districts of Silom and Sukhumvit.
-It is a reliable, clean and safe way to travel in Bangkok, and runs for about 18 hours a day with trains arriving every three to six minutes.
+It is a reliable, clean and safe way to travel in Bangkok.
+Expats should expect long waiting times and overcrowding during peak morning and afternoon hours.